h2non/node-bintray/README.md

 # Promises API

-The library uses a promise-based wrapper for async tasks based on [Q.js](https://github.com/kriskowal/q)
+The library use a promise-based wrapper for async tasks handling made easy and elegant.
+It uses internally [Q.js](https://github.com/kriskowal/q)

-The promise resolve/error Object has the following members:
+The promise resolve/error object has the following members:

 * `data` The HTTP response body or error message.
 It can be an object if it was served as application/json mime type
 * `code` The HTTP response status code